-New Zealand’s native flora and fauna are particularly vulnerable to predatorial mammals, many of which were introduced by settlers in the late 1800s.
+New Zealand’s native flora and fauna are particularly vulnerable to introduced mammalian predators, many of which were introduced by settlers in the late 1800s.
 Possums, rats, and mustelids such as stoats, weasels and ferrets pose a significant threat.

-For more information on common predators, see our Predators section.
+For more information on common introduced predators, see our predators section.